Research / Precision medicine and personalised prevention

 Whāinga | Aim

-This study is investigating whether taking a probiotic supplement can improve the levels of glucose and fat in the blood of adults with prediabetes, and ultimately prevent the development of type 2 diabetes.
+This study investigated whether taking a probiotic supplement can improve the levels of glucose and fat in the blood of adults with prediabetes, and ultimately prevent the development of type 2 diabetes.

 Huarahi I Whāia | Approach

-Study participants are randomly assigned to receive either a probiotic or a placebo, and one of two different cereals, in a blind randomised placebo-controlled trial.
+Study participants were randomly assigned to receive either a probiotic or a placebo, and one of two different cereals, in a blind randomised placebo-controlled trial.

-Cereals are included in the study because of their potential to act as a prebiotic with the potential to boost the effect of the probiotic.
+Cereals were included in the study because of their potential to act as a prebiotic with the potential to boost the effect of the probiotic.

 Co-funding